-During FY 2019-20, the City will encourage and support HARC's efforts to obtain additional rental assistance funding, especially for senior, disabled, and low-income households.
-CDBG-funded public facility improvements will provide improve residential neighborhoods with the rehabilitation or installation of streets, sidewalks and bike lanes.
+During FY 2020-21, the City will encourage and support HARC's efforts to obtain additional rental assistance funding, especially for senior, disabled, and low-income households.
+CDBG-funded public facility improvements will improve residential neighborhoods with the rehabilitation or installation of streets and sidewalks.
 Additionally, funding will be allocated to support meal services for seniors.
 Finally, fair housing services will help ensure all households can secure safe and decent housing that they desire and can afford, without regard to their race, color, religion, gender, national origin, familial status, disability, age, source of income or other characteristics protected by laws.